LRGEX/LRGEX-WEB-Benchmark/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Version](https://img.shields.io/badge/version-v1.0.1-blue.svg)](https://github.com/[YOUR-GITHUB-USERNAME]/LRGEX-Web-Benchmark)

+## ⚠️ Responsible Use

+This tool is intended for ethical, authorized load and performance testing only.

+**Do not use it to test or attack systems you do not own or have explicit permission to test.**

+Unauthorized use is illegal and strictly prohibited.
+The authors and contributors of this project are not responsible for any misuse.

 ## What is LRGEX Web Benchmark?

 LRGEX Web Benchmark is **the first question-based load testing tool** that creates custom tests through interactive conversations - no coding experience required!
 Just answer simple questions about your website and get professional-grade performance testing results.